msbrown/Election_Data_Analysis_w_Python/README.md

 <br> 4.
 WINDOWS: Next type this in the command prompt and hit return: ``dir``
 MAC: Next type this in the terminal and hit return: ``ls``
 <br> 5.
 You should then get a list all the files and folder in that directory so you can confirm the files located there are the same as here.
 <br> 6.
-At the new prompt, we're going to tell it to launch Jupyter notebooks by type the following and then hitting return: ``jupyter notebook``
+At the new prompt, we're going to tell it to launch Jupyter notebooks by typing the following and then hitting return: ``jupyter notebook``
 <br> 7.
 Some things should log in the command prompt window and then it should automatically launch a new webpage in your default browser (usually at this address: <a href="http://localhost:8888/tree"> http://localhost:8888/tree</a>).
 <br> 8.
 In that new browser window, click the file called 01 - Python and Pandas-Introduction.ipynb and hopefully it will launch a new tab with that file.
 <br> 9.
 Go through the notebook and run the code by highlighting the cell block and hitting run (->).